 Children and young people in foster care may have contact with their birth family while they are living with a foster carer.
-This is arranged by the Department for Child Protection.
+This is arranged by a case worker provided by the Department for Child Protection.

 Every attempt is made to strengthen families so that children can return home safely - and the birth family is supported through a planned process during this time.